 Entrance and exit points: Hatton Street, Hauraki Street and the western side of Karori Cemetery.

-Brief description: Johnston Hill Scenic Reserve, in Karori, is at the southern end of the main ridgeline linking Otari-Wilton’s Bush and Kilmister Tops.
+Brief description: Johnston Hill Scenic Reserve, in Karori, is at the southern end of Te Wharangi ridge which links Johnston Hill, Kilmister Tops and Mt Kaukau.

 The walk from the lookout to the top of Johnston Hill takes about half an hour.
 Views from the summit include Wellington Harbour, the Hawkins Hill ridgeline, the Makara hills and the South Island.